yairEO/tagify/README.md

 **Output:**<br>
 `"cat,dog"`

+Take a look at the [FAQ below](#faq) for another example of formatting the input value with a custom separator.

 ## Ajax whitelist
 Dynamically-loaded suggestions list (*whitelist*) from the server (as the user types) is a frequent need to many.